 The school values play as serious learning, capitalizes on children’s capabilities and curiosities, and respects each child as an individual.
 Come play at Play School!

-- Admission parameters and events: Spring Session is 19 weeks, beginning on January 19 and ending on May 27.
+- Admission parameters and events: Spring session is 19 weeks, beginning on January 19 and ending on May 27.
 Enrollment is on-going, as space allows.
-Play Camp in the summer offers weekly enrollment options, and Fall Session of Play School begins September 7th.
+Play Camp in the summer offers weekly enrollment options, and fall session of Play School begins September 7.

 - Ages: two-and-a-half years to six years old

 - School hours: Class times are Tuesday, Wednesday, and/or Thursday 9:00 a.m. – 12:00 p.m.